AWIXOR-zz/AWIXOR/README.md

 ### Hi there 👋

-My name EL HOUCINE AOUASSAR, I'm a self taught Designer & front-end web developer, Currently working as a freelancer.
+My name EL HOUCINE AOUASSAR, also known as Awixor, I'm a self taught Designer & front-end web developer, Currently working as a freelancer.

 When I am not coding you can find me playing video games or having fun with friends.